Welcome to My Own Backyard

 Entrance fee: free

 Getting There: The closest rapid transit stations are Bukit Nanas Monorail Station and Dang Wangi Station along the LRT Kelana Jaya Line.
 The walking distance from those stations is 1.5 km away and takes about 20 minutes to walk.
-Alternatively, you can get here a Grab car, MyCar, or free Purple GoKL City Bus from Pasar Seni Station along LRT Kelana Jaya Line.
+Alternatively, you can get there by e-hailing car or free Purple GoKL City Bus from Pasar Seni Station along LRT Kelana Jaya Line.